-It would be beyond silly to expect expect toddlers to keep your home squeaky clean, but you can expect them to put away personal items and toys.
+It would be beyond silly to expect young kids to keep your home squeaky clean, but you can expect them to put away personal items and toys.

 What about reward systems and chore charts?